Africa Tourism boss interview on ways to make tourism better

 How can East Africa market its tourism as a block since the features are almost the same?

 The East African Community has made big strides in selling themselves; EAC has key assets that go beyond the borders so this should even make marketing easy.
-From that, we have seen things like EAC visa and other initiatives this in a way that will help Africa sell themselves to the world as a block.
+From that, we have seen things like EAC visa and other initiatives in a way that will help Africa sell themselves to the world as a block.
 EAC can use key personalities who have a following in the region so that marketing is made easy.

 From the African perspective, what are the challenges in the tourism industry?